SECRET-GUEST/decimator/README.md

 ## :scroll: License

-This repository is released under the [MIT License](LICENSE).
+This software is released under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Please see the `LICENSE` file for more information.

 ## :question: Support & Questions